 This blog has described how medical professionals of the post-war generation built up our current system.
 Our system now delivers previously unimaginable healthcare miracles.
 But built into the system is a maze of complex institutional structures.
 And these structures have taken on a life of their own.
 The healthcare tapeworm currently gobbles one sixth of the U.S. economy.
 It is draining the financial vitality from everything around it.

-As a result, healthcare spending – and similarly rigged parts of U.S. law, business, and government – threatens to break America if left unchecked.
+As a result, healthcare spending – and similarly rigged parts of U.S. law, business, finance, and government – threatens to break America if left unchecked.

 This is the claim made by investigative journalist Steven Brill.
 But Brill asserts in his new book Tailspin that each cog in the vast healthcare tapeworm machine, for example, was put there by human ingenuity.
 And each one can also be retooled by human ingenuity.

 So, how do we start?

 My answer is to first define the root problem and the corresponding framework for the solution.
 The root problem is costs built into every corner of the healthcare system.

 All of us wittingly or unwittingly feed the tapeworm.
 Medical providers, insurers, government, medical schools, media, society at large, and even patients themselves contribute to the feeding frenzy.